Xenotransplantation: Immunologic barriers

-To date, no xenotransplantation trials have been entirely successful due to the many obstacles arising from the response of the recipient's immune system.
-"Xenozoonoses" are one of the biggest threats to rejections, as they are xenogenetic infections.
+As of 20-Sep-2025, no xenotransplantation trials have been successful for more than 238 days due to the many obstacles arising from the response of the recipient's immune system, although at least two patients have not yet rejected their xenotransplants and are still off dialysis..
+Xenozoonoses are one of the biggest threats to rejections, as they are xenogeneic infections.
 The introduction of these microorganisms are a big issue that lead to the fatal infections and then rejection of the organs.
 This response, which is generally more extreme than in allotransplantations, ultimately results in rejection of the xenograft, and can in some cases result in the immediate death of the recipient.
 There are several types of rejection organ xenografts are faced with, these include hyperacute rejection, acute vascular rejection, cellular rejection, and chronic rejection.

 A rapid, violent, and hyperacute response comes as a result of antibodies present in the host organism.
 These antibodies are known as xenoreactive natural antibodies (XNAs).